Help us improve your experience.

 Radio Resource Management (RRM)

-When talking about radio resource management (RRM), most wireless AP vendors focus solely on channel reuse.
-This single-factor approach fails to consider other elements that affect the user experience or the dynamically changing daytime wireless environment when clients are:
+Radio resource management (RRM) is the automatic, system-level management of radio resources, co-channel interference, and other radio transmission characteristics in wireless communication systems.
+Many RRM implementations focus primarily on reducing channel reuse.
+That is preventing nearby APs from using the same frequency channels.
+This single-factor approach fails to consider other elements that affect user experience or the dynamically changing daytime wireless environment when clients are:

 • Making new attachments and authorizations